How Developers Can Make Recurring Revenue as an Amazon Affiliate

 If you’re on this site, you are most likely a WPMU DEV subscriber (or at least a fan!).
 If you aren’t, then you should become one!
 Since you hang around here, you already have a significant advantage on most Amazon affiliate site owners.

-When a visitor visits your site, they make an automatic assessment whether your site is trustworthy or not.
+When a visitor arrives on your site, they make an automatic assessment whether your site is trustworthy or not.
 If your site looks cheap, your advice will not be trusted.
 On the other hand, if your site looks like a premium site, your content is more likely to be given the attention it deserves.

 If you’re into CRO (or Conversion Rate Optimization), you’ll know that the way information is presented, making it easy to digest and make a logical (and easy) decision, makes a huge difference in terms of conversions.